The Honest Guide · Chapter 3

 5. Licensure-pipeline length

 “The path is longer than you expected.”
 Right that it is long; wrong when length becomes a categorical disqualifier.
-About 57 percent of people who earn a master’s in mental health never license (ACA 2024, citing Motivo Health).
+Some workforce estimates suggest fewer than half of master’s-level mental health graduates ultimately reach independent licensure (ACA 2024, citing Motivo Health).
 Chapter 6 walks the requirements; Chapter 7 prices the wait.

 6. Program quality and placement